Veterans in Need – Housing Assistance

 We expect that the initial plan will constantly evolve, as methodology is tested and developed.
 The UVM uses a policy of Continuous Improvement and will modify the program deliverables.
 As it becomes aware of both lessons learned and new ideas or concepts used elsewhere UVM will consider.
 Please remember that resources are provided on the basis of availability, and submitting an application does not guarantee a person receiving assistance.
 In essence, if the resources are available and United Veterans of Maine finds the applicant being eligible for help, we will do it.
 If we are unable to help, we will promptly inform the applicant and inform them of other resources in the county, if our organization has exhausted all our connections.

 IMPORTANT INFORMATION ON NEW HOUSING ASSISTANCE APPLICANTS…Effective immediately, all intake interviews for new clients who are seeking entry into our housing assistance program are held on Mondays and Fridays ONLY!
 It is also required that the application package be completed BEFORE we process it.
 Anything that is incomplete in your application will result in delays or immediate denial of services.
 We require all applicants undergo a mental and physical health evaluation prior to entry.
-If you are deemed mentally or physically unfit for our program by a medical professional, United Veterans of Maine will not accept you as a client into our program.

 If you, or a veteran you know is homeless in Aroostook County and needs housing assistance, please download the application, fill it out completely and we will get back to you as soon as possible.
 You may submit your application to us by postal mail or e-mail as an attachment.
 The information is listed below: